DestinyVolt/D-D/Others/OnePlayer/Libra.md

 Giant Might: Prof/Day, as a BA, you become large, your first attack does an extra 1d6 damage, and you have advantage on Strength Checks/Saves. \
 Cloud Rune: Once per Rest, you can use your reaction to force an attack targetting you to target another creature \
 Shapechanger: Can polymorph into a Large bear-humanoid hybrid or into a Large bear, or back into her true form. \
-Keen Hearing and Smell: Advantage on Wisdom (Perception) checks that rely on hearing or smell.
+Keen Hearing and Smell: Advantage on Wisdom (Perception) checks that rely on hearing or smell. \
+Divine Sense: You can sense the location of extraplaner entities as an action, 3 times per long rest. \
+Lay on Hands: You have a pool of 5 hit points you can use to heal.
+You can curse disease for 5 hit points.

 ### Inventory
 ✯ Insignia of the Claws (Purchased) \